 Principles.

-The restriction information provided by the controlling centre to the downstream centre shall be limited to the flight profile at and beyond the ACI boundary.
+The restriction information provided by the C-ATSU to the D-ATSU shall be limited to the flight profile at and beyond the ACI boundary.

 The cleared level, supplementary crossing data and crossing conditions in field 14 shall be based on the conditions at the ACI boundary.